adriansalvatori/alma-one/public_html/app/plugins/web-stories/readme.txt

 * Enhancement: filter stories in the Web Stories shortcode by categories and tags.
 * Bug fixes and performance improvements.

-= 1.31.0 =

-* Enhancement: compatibility with WordPress 6.2.
-* Enhancement: support linking to specific story pages.
-* Stability and compatibility improvements.
-* Bug fixes and performance improvements.

 == Upgrade Notice ==

+= 1.34.0 =

+This release includes improved compatibility with WordPress 6.3 and plugins like Ezoic, and several bug fixes.

 = 1.33.0 =